Dr. Sam Horn

 While at Northland, Dr. Horn became a master’s man.
 In 2007, he completed his Doctor of Ministry degree at The Master’s Seminary.
 At Masters, Dr. Horn was shaped academically and molded spiritually by the influences of professors like William Barrick, Michael Grisanti, Steve Lawson, and Robert Thomas.

 In 2011, he accepted the presidency of Central Baptist Theological Seminary and served that school faithfully until 2015, when Steve Pettit, president of Bob Jones University, asked Dr. Horn to become the Executive Vice President for Enrollment and Ministerial Advancement.
 There Dr. Horn was part of the administrative and academic team during the school’s successful procurement of regional accreditation.
-He helped revamp and strengthen the biblical counseling programs at the graduate and undergraduate level.
-Under his leadership, enrollment thrived in both the undergraduate level and at the seminary.
-The university reestablished relationships with alumni, donors, and churches around the country.
+He helped revamp and strengthen the biblical counseling programs at the graduate and undergraduate levels.
+Under his leadership, enrollment thrived at both the undergraduate level and at the seminary.
+The university re-established relationships with alumni, donors, and churches around the country.
 And, most importantly to Dr. Horn, he sought to bring a culture of discipleship and a love for the local church to the campus.

 When Dr. Horn was initially recruited for the presidency at The Master’s University and Seminary, he graciously turned down the offer.
 He was sobered by the weight of the stewardship.
 At TMUS, he saw a 35-year legacy of faithfulness that could not be changed.
 It must be guarded and protected.
 He prayed that if there was a better man to steward these schools, that the search committee would find him.
 After looking across the country, the search committee again asked Dr. Horn if he would interview for the job.
 They believed he was the right man to keep TMUS grounded in its doctrinal legacy and lead it into the future.
 So after more prayer, and wise counsel from his wife, Dr. Horn agreed to begin the interview process, which culminated on February 7th, 2020, when the TMUS Board of Directors unanimously elected Dr. Sam Horn the 9th president of The Master’s University and the second president of The Master’s Seminary.
-He will assume the presidency in June of 2020.

 Dr. Horn and his wife, Beth, have a son, Robert, and a daughter, Ashton.

-Watch the March 6, 2020 Chapel Panel Live Stream with Dr Sam Horn here
+Watch the March 6, 2020 Chapel Panel Live Stream with Dr. Sam Horn here